jvermeir/netlify/README.md

 Run `./test.sh`.
 The script curls to https://sad-sammet-2a9b52.netlify.app/ every couple seconds and show it returns one of the three versions.
 Super easy.

-### Set up Deploy Previews

-Netlify can deploy a new version when a pull request is started on GitHub.
-To activate go to settings/build and deploy/deploy contexts.
-Activate Deploy Previews.
-Now start a new branch, make change and push.
-In GitHub, start a pull request.
-GitHub UI will now show the deployment to Netlify in progress.
-Move back to Netlify's deploy tab and click the link for 'Deploy Preview #1'.
-This will open a browser with a link to the new deployment.

 ## Other stuff